 As with the society against the state, anarchists must always fight against the alienation of power, against the formation of transcendent institutions that turn active power into a constituted order, whether that order be called democratic or totalitarian.
-This is not only because such transcendent power separates us from our power to act on our desires, but also because as soon as our active power - our power to transform society and to create our own lives - begins to harden into a permanent order, a permanent organization, once impersonal institutions form within our midst, we lose the power to attack the state and capitalism effectively.
+This is not only because such transcendent power separates us from our power to act on our desires, but also because as soon as our active power - our power to transform society and to create our own lives - begins tutions that allow for the reproduction of capitalism are constantly transforming themselves; they are not static.